mghotbi/DspikeIn/README.md

 ---
-## Dataset

-*The full dataset will be available upon request.
-A subset of the dataset is attached for use in this workshop.*

-To test the DspikeIn package, you can download the dataset using the following link: [Download Dataset](https://drive.google.com/file/d/1Ohac-RnrXWSuBAMfqxVzrxCE3Sq98LJK/view?usp=sharing).

 *If you encounter issues installing the package due to missing dependencies, follow these steps to install all required packages first:*